kevinlondon/kevinlondon.github.io/_posts/2023-05-01-senior-engineer-job-search-preparation.md

 ### Find companies of interest

 My list of potential companies was about 30 at this point.
-Of these companies, I had a set of companies that I wanted to work for most, so I selected 10 of those to contact first.
+Of these companies, I talked to 10 of them.

 **Do not waste anyone's time**.
 If you cannot see yourself working for a company, or you're only interviewing to get a competing offer, don't reach out or cancel the interviews as soon as you feel that way.
 Interviews are expensive for both the company and you.
-If you don't see it going anywhere, don't bother.

-### If you can, ramp up participation in hiring at work
+### Participate in the Hiring Process

 Participating in interview panels at your current employer is a great way to get more comfortable talking with others in a 1:1 basis.
 You also have to explore